Rachnerd/angular2/README.md

 of an indirect child looks like.

 ```
-Add the hooverColor attribute to the left button inside the header
+Add the hooverColor attribute to the left button inside the header element
 (in PeopleListComponent).
 ```